-- Referral to the Head Teacher.

-- Meeting held with the parents.

-- Loss of privileges e.g. withdrawal from extra-curricular clubs, school visits or sports events.
+- Referral to the Head Teacher. - Meeting held with the parents.
+At this meeting, time scales and appropriate sanctions will be set with the parents. - Roles of responsibility will be reviewed (where applicable). - Loss of privileges e.g., withdrawal from the playground, tea timers, school visits or sports events.

-This will be recorded in the Sanctions book and the parent will be notified.
+This will be recorded in the Sanctions book and the parents will be notified.
 This book is held securely in the Head Teacher's Office.

-In extreme cases a pupil may be excluded from school.
-This will involve consultation with the parents and will be recorded in the School Sanctions Record which is kept in the Head Teacher's Office.
+In extreme cases, a pupil may be excluded from school.
+This will involve consultation with the parents and will be recorded in the School Sanctions Record, which is kept in the Head Teacher's Office.